-Dissociative drugs have the ability to produce auditory and visual distortions.
+This chemicals have the ability to produce auditory and visual distortions.
 They also create a sense of dissociation or the feeling of being detached from reality.
-Dissociative drugs can also result in memory loss, tremors, numbness, and anxiety.
+The drugs can also result in memory loss, tremors, numbness, and anxiety.
 These effects are unpredictable and depend on the amount of drug the person takes.
 They can begin within a few minutes of taking the drug and may last for several hours.
 Some have effects that last for several days.

 Typical short term effects of dissociative drugs in low to moderate doses include the following:

 - Changes in body image, time, shapes, sound and sight

 - Blood pressure, heart rate, temperature, and respiratory rate

 Typical effects of dissociative drugs in high doses include the following:

 - Extreme psychological distress, such as anxiety, paranoia, fear, and extreme panic